KonstantinSviridov/stuff/documentation/GettingStartedHighLevel.md

 Run ```node node_modules/raml-1-parser/test/test01.js```.
 If there are no any exceptions, RAML JS Parser is installed successfully

+## High Level AST Overview

+The [`IHighLevelNode`]() and [`IAttribute`]() instances are the bricks which high level AST is constructed of.
+`IHighLevelNode` instances represent complex RAML structures such as `Api`, `Resource`, `TypeDeclaration` etc, and `IAttribute` instances represent values of those properties which may have scalars (or scalar arrays) as values, for example, `title`, `relativeUri`, `type` or `is`.
+If property value is an array, each array element is represented by a separate `IAttribute` instance.

+Note that the same property may have scalar and complex value.
+For instance, `TypeDeclaration.type` may contain a string or an inline type declaration. `IAttribute` instance behavior would be slightly different in the former case.
+All cases of `IAttribute` representing non scalar value are considered separately in [Non Scalar Attributes](#non-scalar-attributes).

 ## Creating test files

 These instructions assume that JS Parser was installed via NPM.